mdw771/adorym/README.md

 Optimizer(name, output_folder='.', distribution_mode=None, options_dict=None)
 Declare an optimizer.
 Parameters:
   - name: String.
 Name of the optimizer.
-It is currently used to match the optimizer to special handling rules defined in optimizers.update_parameters, optimizers.update_parameter_gradients, optimizers.create_parameter_output_folders, and optimizers.output_intermediate_parameters.
+It is currently used to (1) match the optimizer to special handling rules defined in optimizers.update_parameters, optimizers.update_parameter_gradients, optimizers.create_parameter_output_folders, and optimizers.output_intermediate_parameters, and (2) to locate the optimized variable in predict function's argument list in ScipyOptmizer.
 If the optimizer is created for preset variables (e.g., probe_pos_correction), the name can be any arbitrary string since Adorym will forcefully set the names to the default names for these variables.
-If the optimizer if created for user-defined optimizable parameters, make sure the name match the rules defined in the aforementioned functions, if any.
+If the optimizer if created for user-defined optimizable parameters, make sure the name is the same as the name of the variable being optimized, and matches the rules defined in the aforementioned functions, if any.
   - output_folder: String.
 Path to the output folder.
 This should be the combination of save_path and output_folder passed to reconstruct_ptytchography.
 This path will be the location to save/read checkpoints of optimizer parameters.